OmarRamoun/serra/README.md

 1. Finish Project MVP
 2. Refine and refactor until satisfied (mabye ;) )
 3. add prototypes, component structure, and update readme
-4. add a video for representing what have been done

 ## Project Life Cycle